awesomephant/united-generations-website/news/la-riconciliazione-opens-in-venice-to-re-appropriate-the-voids-left-by-the-pandemic.md

   alt: Colorful representation an old man hugging a golden winged lion framed
 introduction: The site-specific artwork speaks about the importance of the relationship between Venice and its local community.
-The old and young residents symbolically reunite to embrace the origins of their city and fill the shops' empty windows in the lagoon.
+The old and young residents symbolically reunite to embrace the city's origins and fill the lagoon shop's empty windows.
 ---
 La Riconciliazione (the Reconciliation) by RCA alumni Adalberto Lonardi, is now open at @buso.ve in Calle de le Botteghe 3449/c, San Marco which aims to bring a ray of hope and re-appropriate the voids left after the pandemic.